RedisLabs/redislabs-docs/content/modules/install/upgrade-module.md

     - /modules/upgrading-rs/
 ---

-To get the latest features and fixes for a module, upgrade the module in Redis.
+Upgrade a module in Redis Enterprise to get the latest features and fixes.

 {{<note>}}

-- You should test module upgrade commands in a test environment before you upgrade modules in a production environment.
-The module upgrade arguments are not validated during the upgrade process and incorrect arguments can cause unexpected downtime.
-- If you upgrade a cluster with a single node does not load the new modules that are bundled with the new cluster version.
+- If you upgrade a single-node cluster, it does not load the new modules that are bundled with the new cluster version.

-- Before you upgrade a database with RediSearch module to Redis 5.0, you must upgrade the RediSearch module to version 1.4.2 or above.
+- Before you upgrade a database with the RediSearch module enabled to Redis 5.0, you must upgrade the RediSearch module to version 1.4.2 or later.
 {{</note>}}

+## Prerequisites

+Before you upgrade a module enabled in a database, [install the new version of the module on the cluster]({{<relref "/modules/install/add-module-to-cluster">}}).

 ## Upgrade a module for a database

-After you add an updated module to the cluster, go to the configuration of the databases that use the module.
+After you install an updated module on the cluster, go to the configuration of the databases that use the module.
-The database configuration shows that a new version of the module is available for the database.
+The database configuration shows that a new version of the module is available.

 ![update_available-1](/images/rs/update_available.png?width=1346&height=1600)

-{{<note>}}
+{{<warning>}}
-After you upgrade the module for a database, the database shards are restarted.
+After you upgrade the module for a database, the database shards restart.
 This causes a short interruption in the availability of this database across the cluster.
-{{</note>}}
+{{</warning>}}

-To upgrade a module that is installed on a cluster:
+To upgrade a module enabled for a database:

 1. Connect to the terminal of a node in the cluster.
 1. Run `rladmin status` to list the databases on the node.